Comet29/2025-AI-CUP/README.md

 Structured extraction results for each input line. <br>
 Format: A JSON object where each key is the line index from the input file.
 Each entry contains the original sentence (transcript) and the extracted structured results (gpt_result) in various categories.
 <pre> OUT_JSON = "multi_txt_results.json" </pre>
-Tab-delimited, line-by-line annotated SHI phrases.
+Tab-delimited, line-by-line annotated SHI phrases. <br>
 Format: Each line contains the index, a category (in uppercase), and the extracted phrase, separated by tabs.
 <pre> OUT_TEXT2 = "text2_zh.txt" </pre>
-Indices of lines that failed to process.
+Indices of lines that failed to process. <br>
 Format: Each line contains the index of an input line that failed to process due to an API error or parsing failure.
 <pre> OUT_WRONG = "wrong_json.txt" </pre>